AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/blueprints/best-next-actions-after-install.md

 ### Distribute custom data to relevant forms

 Some reports included in a dashboard blueprint have custom data fields in either the view, filter, or grouping of the report.
 In some cases, the blueprint will also have a form that these fields are associated with.
 However, more often than not, the custom fields are not applied to a custom form.
 For the columns, filters, or groupings to work correctly, these fields must be associated with forms that are connected to a user, project, task, or other object record.
-For information, see [Add a custom field to a custom form](/help/quicksilver/administration-and-setup/customize-workfront/create-manage-custom-forms/add-a-custom-field-to-a-custom-form.md).
+For information, see [Design a form with the form designer](/help/quicksilver/administration-and-setup/customize-workfront/create-manage-custom-forms/form-designer/design-a-form/design-a-form.md).